abridged/collabland-dev/blog/signature-verification-in-miniapps.md

   }
 ```

 In conclusion, implementing signature verification in your Collab.Land Miniapps is crucial for ensuring data security and protecting against potential threats.
-By following these steps and best practices, you can create a safer and more trustworthy environment for your users while building innovative Miniapps on the Collab.Land Marketplace.
+By following these steps and best practices, you can create a safer and more trustworthy environment for your users while building innovative Miniapps on the Collab.Land Miniapps.
 Happy coding and stay secure!